Hamilton adult worker Lisa Lewis makes saucy bid for Auckland mayoralty

 In July, Lewis received an apology from Hamilton City Council after it breached her privacy by posting her home address on its website.

-"We call for every formal campaign event between now and the election to include Lisa - and sit her next to New Conservative candidate Ted Johnston," said Molloy, tongue and cheek.
+"We call for every formal campaign event between now and the election to include Lisa - and sit her next to New Conservative candidate Ted Johnston," said Molloy, tongue in cheek.

 Two-time mayoral candidate John Palino is also making a third bid for the Auckland mayoralty - this time from his home in the United States.